gchait/pod-py/README.md

 - When executing on the Pod, find a way to get the return code and return the same one to the end-user.

-- Verify which Python version is actually required here.
+- Verify the oldest supported Python version.

 - Handle more exceptions, I probably didn't cover a lot that could go wrong.
+One easy example is the `urllib3.exceptions.MaxRetryError` exception that is raised when the cluster is not reachable.

 <sub><sup>Disclaimer: This is not the best I can do.
 It might be the best I can do in less than a week, in my free time, using technologies I've never used before such as Click, Poetry and Ruff (which I do believe are the best for the job).
 Of course, no kind of AI was used.</sub></sup>